 Students get to conduct experiments with human and animal organ systems.

-Marine biology students spend time in the Florida Keys during n intensive spring-break study trip
+Marine biology students spend time in the Florida Keys during an intensive spring-break study trip.

-Students participate in and join the Celebration of Academics, presenting senior projects and research to the public. (pictured left)
+Students participate in and join the Celebration of Academic Excellence, presenting senior projects and research to the public (pictured left).

 Laboratories in human physiology include surgical procedures and experimental manipulation of live non-human vertebrate specimens.